razvanm3/superballnews-vanilla-php/README.md

     private $password = "";
 ```

-<p>Now you can access the project from http://localhost/superballnews/</p>
+<p>Now you can acces the project at http://localhost/superballnews/</p>

 <h3>4.Creator:</h3>